shakaihatsu/loggee/README.md

 application may need to be logged.

 Using CDI itself, the current implementation of Loggee supports only other applications that also use CDI.
-Loggee uses slf4j as backing logging framework.
+Loggee uses slf4j as the backing logging framework.

 How to install
 --------------